resyncgg/dacquiri/README.md

 pub trait Something {}
 ```

-By defining multiple attribute functions, we can reuse the attribute `Enabled` but have strong, type-checked proves for each entity type.
+By defining multiple attribute functions, we can reuse the attribute `Enabled` but have strong, type-checked attribute proofs for each entity type.

 ```rust
 #[attribute(Enabled)]